Diabetes Risk Factors & Symptoms

 Type 1 Diabetes Risk Factors

-People of all ages can develop type 1 diabetes.
-If you have type 1 diabetes, your pancreas doesn't make insulin or makes very little insulin.
+People with type 1 diabetes must take insulin because their bodies produce little or no insulin.
 Type 1 diabetes was once called insulin-dependent or juvenile diabetes.
 It usually develops in children, teens and young adults, but it can happen at any age.

 Risk factors for type 1 diabetes are not as clear as for prediabetes and type 2 diabetes.
 Known risk factors include: